 Wadden Sea Facts

-- The almost unbelievable Wadden Sea forms an incredible intertidal zone located in the southeastern part of the North Sea.
+- First of all, the almost unbelievable Wadden Sea has an extremely uncommon physical nature that sets it apart from other bodies of water.
+That’s because it forms an incredible intertidal zone.
+Further, this amazing feature formed in the southeastern part of the North Sea.

-- This small sea forms one of the last large-scale intertidal systems on earth.
-This wonder of geology remains a shallow body of water with numerous wetlands and tidal flats.
+- Despite its small size, it plays vitally important role in the region in which it formed.
+That’s because this small sea forms one of the last large-scale intertidal systems left intact on earth.
+Furthermore, this wonder of geology remains a shallow body of water with numerous wetlands and tidal flats.

-- Together, these comprise a rather impressive total area of 3,861 sq mi (10,000 sq km).
-In 2009, portions of the Wadden Sea made the list of the UNESCO well-known World Heritage Site list.
+- Together, these fascinating and unique features comprise a truly impressive total area of 3,861 sq mi (10,000 sq km).
+In addition, in the year 2009, portions of the Wadden Sea earned a singular honor.
+That’s due to the fact that it made the list of the UNESCO well-known World Heritage Site list.

-- Along with the rather extensive tidal mud flats and a multitude of tidal trenches, numerous small islands also dot the entire area.
+- However, its claims to fame for distinctive wonders of Nature do not end there.
+In point of fact, several others also exist.
+This remains true due to the fact that, along with the rather extensive tidal mud flats and a multitude of tidal trenches, numerous small islands also dot the entire area.

 Wadden Sea Environment

-The Frisian Islands within the Wadden Sea are also marked by two distinctly different characteristics.
+The Frisian Islands within the Wadden Sea are also surprisingly varied in their nature.
+That’s because these are marked by two distinctly different characteristics.
 The islands possess numerous sand dunes and broad, sandy beaches on the side adjoining the North Sea.

-Yet the remarkable islands scattered throughout the region do not simply stop there.
-They also present a low, tidal coast towards the Wadden Sea.
+Yet the highly remarkable islands scattered throughout the region do not simply stop there.
+Their distinctiveness extends much further.
+This awesome region of the world presents many wonders to enjoy.
+These island also present a low, tidal coast towards the unique sea.

-The continual actions of the impact of waves and currents, carrying away sediment, continues to change the layout of the islands even today.
+Furthermore, the supremely fabulous site is always changing its physical underlying characteristics.
+That’s because the continual actions of the impact of waves and currents, carrying away sediment, continues to change the layout of the many islands even today.

-The rather surprising Wadden Sea holds yet another surprise, it also serves as one of the most important areas for migratory birds in the world.
+In addition to all of this, the rather surprising Wadden Sea holds yet another surprise for those who sincerely appreciate Nature.
+This statement of fact holds true because the breathtaking site also serves as one of the most important areas for migratory birds in the world.

 Wadden Sea Location and Fauna

-The truly breathtaking body of water known as the Wadden Sea lies between the Frisian Islands and the coastal regions of continental northwestern Europe.
+The truly breathtaking body of water known as the Wadden Sea lies in an important and unexpected section of the world.
+In point of fact, this wonder of Nature formed between the Frisian Islands and the coastal regions of continental northwestern Europe.

-An estimated 10-12 million birds pass through the region, resting briefly, every year.
-Estimates have placed the number of birds present at peak times as high as about 6.1 million birds.
+Additionally, as a result of its somewhat surprising location, an estimated 10-12 million birds pass through the region, resting briefly, every year.
+Estimates have placed the number of birds present together at one time at peak times as high as about 6.1 million birds.

-This includes hundreds of thousands of geese, ducks, and waders.
-Many of them use the region as either a short-term resting place or even as a wintering site.
+This remarkably varied assortment of wild avians also includes hundreds of thousands of geese, ducks, and waders.
+Furthermore, many of them ranks as endangered species.
+Many of them use the amazing Wadden Sea as either a short-term resting place or even as a wintering site.

-In addition, countless harbor porpoises, gray seals, and the white-beaked dolphin call the region home.
+In addition, the waters of this magnificent site themselves serves as home to a huge number of native species.
+Countless harbor porpoises, gray seals, and the white-beaked dolphin call the region home.
 Two species of whales even once inhabited the region, but no longer.